bozelosp/remod/README.md

    python remod_cli.py analyze /path/to/swc 0-2.swc
    ```

-   Results such as total dendritic length, forkpoint counts, branch order
+   Results such as total dendritic length, branchpoint counts, branch order
    frequency and Sholl intersections are saved in `downloads/statistics/`.

    To generate the statistics in a single JSON file without producing the